microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

   <figcaption>Figure: Nodes with values</figcaption>
 </figure>

-From the perspective of the SharedTree data model, values are opaque.
+From the perspective of the SharedTree data model, values are opaque byte sequences.
-The only tree operation that affects a node's value is 'setValue', which overwrites a node's value with a new opaque value.
+The only tree operation that affects a node's value is 'setValue', which overwrites a node's value with a new immutable value.

-From the perspective of the broader Fluid system, node values are [*serializable*](https://github.com/microsoft/FluidFramework/blob/main/packages/runtime/datastore-definitions/src/serializable.ts) and are traversed by Fluid services such as garbage collection.
+In practice, node values are Fluid [*serializable*](https://github.com/microsoft/FluidFramework/blob/main/packages/runtime/datastore-definitions/src/serializable.ts) types and can be interpreted us such using schema information.

 ### Field